khayhamz31/algoselectionpipeline/README.md

 relevant notebooks in the `helper` directory, ensuring that the `suite_id` and `random_seed` parameters are set appropriately.

+## Repository state (28/12)

+- The repository is no longer forked from the original Dataset2Vec implementation.
+The modified Dataset2Vec repository is cloned via the first cell in `metalearning_pipeline.ipynb`.
+- All files in this repository were created specifically for the experiments conducted in this thesis.
+- A `requirements.txt` file is included to document the required Python dependencies.
+- A README is provided describing the structure of the repository and how to run the experimental pipeline.

+### Notes

+- The pipeline runs successfully for benchmark suite 225.
+For benchmark suite 99, execution of the full meta-regressor experiment can be computationally expensive and may require extended runtime.
+- Additional result aggregation and analysis notebooks in the `helper` directory are currently being finalised.

+The repository will continue to be developed and maintained.

 ## Running the experiment for a single benchmark suite

 1. Install the required dependencies and clone the modified Dataset2Vec